TanishB/ACCIST-AccidentAssist/README.md

 ### Notebooks:-
 * 01 [Video Object Detection]() This notebook guides you to the process of detecting objects in a Video<br>

 * 02 [Model Training]() This notebook is focused on Model training.
-I've used a Pre-Trained model(DenseNet) for the training But the dataset was really rugged so I was able to achieve an accuracy of just 75%.
+I've used a Pre-Trained model(DenseNet) for the training But the dataset was really rugged so I was able to achieve an accuracy of about 88%.
 But still it is good for a Prototype Model.<br>

 * 03 [Securing Model & Accident detection on Video]() This notebook let you detect accidents from the object detected video.
 I tried implementing Encrypted Deep Learning but trust me the whole proces got much much slower than it was without it.
 So I sticked to the normal approach.<br>